If something about NoScript puzzles you, please read the FAQ first.

 - NoScript Commons Library source code repository

 NoScript is currently localized in 28 languages, and this website is in the process to be made easier to localize, too.
-If you wish to help translate NoScript in your language, please use this Transifex instance generously offered by the Open Technology Fund.
+If you wish to help translate NoScript in your language, please use this Transifex instance generously offered by the Open Technology Fund (you'll need to login or create a free Transifex account first).

 Specific NoScript development efforts have been generously supported by the Open Technology Fund, the National Democratic Institute, the NLNet Foundation and other institutions which value privacy, security and digital rights for everyone.